-As at March 31, 2023, your company had liquid assets of ₹239.02 Lakhs as against ₹ 1721.66 Lakhs at the previous year end.
+As at March 31, 2024, your company had liquid assets of ₹149.63.Lakhs.

 Your company maintains sufficient cash reserves to meet its operations and strategic objectives.

 > DEPOSITS:

 During the year, the company has not accepted any deposits from public within the purview of Section 73 & 74 of the Act read with companies (Acceptance of Deposits) Rules, 2014 and, as such, no amount of principal or interest was outstanding as of the Balance Sheet date.
 The company has no deposit which is not in compliance with the provisions of chapter V of the Act and as the Companies (Acceptance of Deposit) Rules, 2014.